mnms/docs/docs/install-fbctl.md

 # 2. Deploy LightningDB

-**Deploy** is the procedure that LightningDB is installed with the specified cluster number.
+Deploy is the procedure that LightningDB is installed with the specified cluster number.

-User could make LightningDB cluster with the following command.
+You could make LightningDB cluster with the following command.

 ``` bash
 > deploy 1
 ```

-After deploy command, user should type the following information that provides its last used value.
+After deploy command, you should type the following information that provides its last used value.

 - installer
 - host